VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 }

 ```
-each of the methods takes callback as a parameter,
+each of the methods takes the callback as a parameter,
 so when asynchronous loading is finished you suppose to call
 `callback.onResult(...)` or `callback.onError(...)`.

 Your `DataSource` is wrapped by `DataSource.Factory` which creates it.
 Factory has an extension method `toLiveData` which transforms it to `LiveData<PagedList<T>>`.
-`PagedList` is basically a lazy loading list which loads data from its `DataSource` when user scrolls.
+`PagedList` is a lazy loading list that loads data from its `DataSource` when a user scrolls.
 You're supposed to use special adapter for recycler view -- `PagedListAdapter`.
 Every time live data with `PagedList<T>` changes you should call `PagedListAdapter.submitList`.